A Digital Footprint

 - Be intentional and professional.

-5. Competencies and Standards: Which Educator, or Education Leader, standards do you model in your classroom or educational setting?
+5. Competencies and Standards: Open the section on the right-hand column on this page for the ISTE Technology Standards for Educators and Education Leaders.
+Which Educator, or Education Leader, standards do you model, or want to focus on in your classroom or educational setting?

 6. Make a difference: Take what you have learned and select someone to share it with.
 You might choose to discuss what your school or educational setting does to educate others about a digital footprint and digital citizenship, make a presentation to your fellow staff, or create a lesson or activity for your students.